What Are Machined Seals and Why Are They Essential in Industrial Applications?

 Key Differences at a Glance

-In practice, machined seals are often used as custom mechanical seal components, secondary seals, backup rings, or standalone sealing solutions where standard mechanical seals fail to perform.
+In practice, these seals are often used as custom mechanical seal components, secondary seals, backup rings, or standalone sealing solutions where standard mechanical seals fail to perform.

 How to Choose the Right Machined Mechanical Seal for Your Application